ovh/docs/pages/cloud/vps/starting_with_a_vps/guide.en-ie.md

 ---
-title: Getting started with a VPS
+title: 'Getting started with a VPS'
-excerpt: Learn the basics of using a VPS
+excerpt: 'Learn the basics of using a VPS'
 slug: getting-started-vps
-section: Getting started
+section: 'Getting started'
 order: 1
 ---